ocarvente/play-sheet-app/README.md

 The navigation bar allows you to peruse through the different offerings from anywhere on the application.
 You may have noticed the categories page, a new feature coming soon!
 ![Alt text](image-4.png)

 After clicking the edit on a card you can edit that play in the edit mode.
-If you know the id for a particular play you may go directly to that url to edit.
+If you know the ID for a particular play you may go directly to that url to edit.
 ![Alt text](image-5.png)